-The Portrait Painting Gallery in Barga, is an initiative of Award winning artist André Romijn, showing portrait and figurative art from the 17th Century onwards.
-But it is more than the average gallery, as there are music, literature, lectures, workshops and other activities to create a multi-cultural meeting point for the like-minded!
+The Portrait Painting Gallery in Barga, Tuscany, is an initiative of Award winning artist André Romijn, showing portrait and figurative art from the 17th Century onwards.
+Viewing by appointment only!

 To stay up-to-date subscribe HERE for our free newsletter!

 A life painted in strokes of creativity

 Driven by an unyielding passion for the annals of art history, André Romijn stands as a self-taught virtuoso in the realm of portrait painting.
 His trajectory, once aligned with the realms of veterinary publishing and online education, underwent a profound transformation.
 Now, immersed in a world of pigments and canvases, André Romijn is synonymous with a life painted in strokes of creativity.
 Since 2020, his days are dedicated entirely to the art of crafting portraits and figurative masterpieces, all brought to life with the tactile brilliance of oil.